 Free trial apps

 Curious to try something completely new?
-London Sport are collating a list of free trials from tech startups and online providers who can offer something new during the current lockdown.
+London Sport have collated a list of free trials from tech startups and online providers who can offer something new during the CVD-19 outbreak.